Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 ```

 ### **PolyData**
 Each PolyData piece specifies a set of points and cells independently from the other pieces.
-The points are described explicitly by the Points element.
-The cells are described explicitly by the Verts, Lines, Strips, and Polys elements.
+The points are described explicitly by the _Points_ element.
+The cells are described explicitly by the _Verts_, _Lines_, _Strips_, and _Polys_ elements.

 ```{code-block} xml
 :force: